Conformal Riemannian morphisms between Riemannian manifolds: Subimmersions and generalized-conformal maps

 \begin{prop} A smooth function $f:M\to N$ is a subimmersion if and only if the rank function $x\mapsto rank(df_x)$ ( equivalently, if and only if the nullity function $x\mapsto \dim(\ker(df_x))$) is locally constant, and hence constant on the connected components of M. \end{prop}

 \begin{proof} If $f$ is a subimmersion, then it is locally composition of a submersion and an immersion , and hence has locally constant rank.
-Conversely, if it has locally constant then, by using rank theorem, we coclude that it is a subimmersion.
-Local constancy of nullity follows from rank nullity theorem. \end{proof} We state following theorem about subimmersion(see Abraham, Marsden, and Ratiu(1988), and Dieudonne (1972), \cite{Abraham}, \cite{Ddne1}, \cite{Ddne2}). \begin{thm} Let $f:M\to N$ be a subimmersion. \begin{enumerate} \item Then for every $y\in f(M)\subset N$, $f^{-1}(y)$ is a smooth closed submanifold of M, with $T_x(f^{-1}(y))=\ker(df_x),$ for every $x\in f^{-1}(y).$ \item For every $x\in M,$ there exists a neighborhood U of x such that $f(U)$ is a submanifold of N with $T_{f(x)}(f(U))=range(df_x).$ If, in addition, $f$ is open or closed onto its image, then $f(M)$ is a submanifold of N. \item If $df_x:T_xM\to T_{f(x)}N$ is not surjective, then U in (2) above may be chosen so that $f(U)$ is nowhere dense in N. \end{enumerate} \end{thm} \begin{thm} Let $f:M\to N$ be a subimmersion.
-Then \begin{enumerate} \item If $f$ is injective, then $f$ is an immersion, and hence an injective immersion. \item If $f$ is surjective and M is connected, then $f$ is a submersion, and hence a surjective submersion. \item More generally, if M is connected and $f$ is open or closed onto its image, then $f(M)$ is a submanifold of N, and the range restricted map $f:M\to f(M)$ is a surjective submersion onto $f(M).$ \item If $f$ is bijective and M is connected , then $f$ is a diffeomorphism. \end{enumerate} \end{thm} We have following lemma from the thesis of first author. \begin{lem} Let $m$ and $n$ be two natural numbers.
+Conversely, if it has locally constant then, by using rank theorem, we conclude that it is a subimmersion.
+Local constancy of nullity follows from rank nullity theorem. \end{proof} We state following theorem about subimmersion \cite{Abraham}, \cite{Ddne1}). \begin{thm} Let $f:M\to N$ be a subimmersion. \begin{enumerate} \item Then for every $y\in f(M)\subset N$, $f^{-1}(y)$ is a smooth closed submanifold of M, with $T_x(f^{-1}(y))=\ker(df_x),$ for every $x\in f^{-1}(y).$ \item For every $x\in M,$ there exists a neighborhood U of x such that $f(U)$ is a submanifold of N with $T_{f(x)}(f(U))=range(df_x).$ If, in addition, $f$ is open or closed onto its image, then $f(M)$ is a submanifold of N. \item If $df_x:T_xM\to T_{f(x)}N$ is not surjective, then U in (2) above may be chosen so that $f(U)$ is nowhere dense in N. \end{enumerate} \end{thm} \begin{thm} Let $f:M\to N$ be a subimmersion.
+Then \begin{enumerate} \item If $f$ is injective, then $f$ is an immersion, and hence an injective immersion. \item If $f$ is surjective and M is connected, then $f$ is a submersion, and hence a surjective submersion. \item More generally, if M is connected and $f$ is open or closed onto its image, then $f(M)$ is a submanifold of N, and the range restricted map $f:M\to f(M)$ is a surjective submersion onto $f(M).$ \item If $f$ is bijective and M is connected , then $f$ is a diffeomorphism. \end{enumerate} \end{thm} We have following lemma from the thesis of first author \cite{rbthesis}. \begin{lem} Let $m$ and $n$ be two natural numbers.
 Further, let $M(m\times n,\mathbb{R})$ denote the inner-product space of all $m\times n$ matrices with real entries.
 Let $r$ be any integer.
-Define
+Define .
+Then, for each $r$, $O_r$ and $C_r$ are respectively open and closed in $M(m\times n,\mathbb{R})$. \end{lem} \begin{proof} Since $C_r=O_{r+1}^\complement$, it suffices to show that $O_r$ is open in $M(m\times n,\mathbb{R})$ for each integer $r$.
+We dispose off the special cases when $r\leqslant 0$ or $r > \min\{m,n\}$.
+If $r \leqslant 0$, then $O_r=M(m\times n,\mathbb{R})$ which is open in $M(m\times n,\mathbb{R})$.
+On the other hand if $r > \min\{m,n\}$, then $O_r$ is the empty set which too is open in $M(m\times n,\mathbb{R})$.